yowainwright/codependence/README.md

 <!-- installation commands matching package.json name and the Homebrew release workflow -->

+### Runtime support

+Codependence officially supports Node.js 24 and newer.

+Node.js 20 and 22 are best-effort compatible: the CLI may work there, and CI runs non-blocking smoke checks, but failures below Node.js 24 do not block releases.

 via npm in the project
 ```sh
 npm install codependence